Enter your salary to get a quick estimate before you start viewing properties.

 If you want to compare that rent budget with the longer-term cost of owning, use the Rent vs Buy Calculator.

-See below for how this is calculated.| Monthly rent | Annual income |
+| Monthly rent | Annual income |

 |---|---|